kyrofa/owncloud-snap/README.md

 Ideally ownCloud would be able to store its raw data outside of the Snappy data directories (e.g. on an external hard drive while installed on a raspberry pi).
-However, .snaps on Ubuntu Core 15.04 do not have the ability to access the filesystem outside of the Snappy data directories (Ubuntu Core 16.04 will include this).
-As a result, the ownCloud data directory is contained within the `$SNAP_APP_DATA_PATH`, which means it's migrated upon upgrade, which can waste quite a bit of hard drive space.
-A better version will be available for Ubuntu Core 16.04.
+However, .snaps currently do not have the ability to access the filesystem outside of the Snappy data directories (Ubuntu Core 16.04 will include this, it's just not done yet).
+As a result, the ownCloud data directory is contained within `$SNAP_DATA`, which means it's migrated upon upgrade, which can waste quite a bit of hard drive space.
+This will be improved soon.